Skip to content

 WP Travel Engine alternative.

-WP Travel Engine is a fine choice if you only need core booking + a couple of standard add-ons.
-As soon as you reach for OTA distribution, dynamic pricing, AI content, white-label, or WhatsApp messaging, Yatra Pro's "one license, every module" model is materially cheaper and easier to license.
+WP Travel Engine is a fine choice if you only need core booking on a single WordPress site.
+As soon as you reach for OTA distribution (Viator / GetYourGuide), AI content, WhatsApp messaging, or white-label admin — none of which are in WP Travel Engine's line at any tier — Yatra Pro's "one license, every module" model is the only WordPress option.
+And Yatra Pro Scale covers more sites and every module WPTE's top tier leaves out.

 Hover any i for a quick explanation.